ManelMCCS/RISC-V-emulator/README.md

 Learning both RISC-V and Rust will require a significant amount of dedication and hard work, but I am confident that it will be worth it in the end.
 I am passionate about learning new technologies and I am confident that these two will be beneficial for my future career.
 I am excited to start learning both of these technologies and I am committed to gaining a thorough understanding of them.

+In this implementation we are considering the RV32I architecutre.
+The RV32I architecture is the base integer ISA for RISC-V processors, which includes 32-bit integer registers and a subset of the RISC-V instructions.

 # State of the art

 The current state of RISC-V emulators is still in its early stages, with some basic emulators available but most of them lacking in features.
 The most popular RISC-V emulators are often built on top of existing architectures, such as x86 and MIPS, and while these emulators can provide a good starting point, they are often not suitable for real-world applications.
 There are also some more advanced RISC-V emulators available, such as Renode, which is a full-featured emulator for RISC-V that supports a wide range of peripherals and devices.
 Finally, there are also some commercial RISC-V emulators available, such as the SiFive Freedom U500, which is a full-featured RISC-V emulator designed for embedded applications.